 I do not recommend wood wedding rings because they are not durable and can split and discolor.
 Tiffany offered the Frank Gehry Torque Ring in wood, but discontinued it because of the number of complaints and returns.
 It's too bad, because I really wanted one of those torque rings in ebony.

-Some folks get ring tattoos, rather than wear physical rings.
+Some folks get ring tattoos, rather than (or in addition to) wearing physical rings.

 Tattoo wedding rings are bad ass.
 You don't have to take them off when operating heavy machinery.
 They don't get lost.
 Get one, now.